cloudfour/guides/npm/README.md

   - Your email address
   - A new OTP from your phone, once prompted

-Once you are signed in, you should be ready to publish
+Once you are signed in, you should be ready to publish (see individual repos for per-repo publishing instructions)